tranek/GASDocumentation/README.md

 | Aggregate by Source | There is a separate instance of stacks per Source `ASC` on the Target.
 Each Source can apply X amount of stacks.                     |
 | Aggregate by Target | There is only one instance of stacks on the Target regardless of Source.
 Each Source can apply a stack up to the shared stack limit. |

-Stacks also have policies for expiration, duration refresh, and period refresh.
+Stacks also have policies for expiration, duration refresh, and period reset.
 They have helpful hover tooltips in the `GameplayEffect` Blueprint.

 The Sample Project includes a custom Blueprint node that listens for `GameplayEffect` stack changes.
 The HUD UMG Widget uses it to update the amount of passive armor stacks that the player has.
 This `AsyncTask` will live forever until manually called `EndTask()`, which we do in the UMG Widget's `Destruct` event.
 See `AsyncTaskEffectStackChanged.h/cpp`.